th317erd/mythix/README.md

 ## Mythix RC

-This is the `mythix` RC file.
-The primary purpose of this file is to let the `mythix-cli` know how to fetch and instantiate your `Application` class.
+The primary purpose of the `mythix` RC file is to let the `mythix-cli` know how to fetch and instantiate your `Application` class.
 By default, `mythix-cli` will expect the application class to be exported from `./app/application.js`.
 If not found there, it will panic, unless you tell it how to load your mythix application.

 `{projectRoot}/.mythix-config.js` is the location searched for to load your `mythix` RC.
 You can also specify a `--mythixConfig` argument to any invocation of `mythix-cli` to tell `mythix-cli` where to load this configuration file.

 There is only one required method that needs to be exported from `.mythix-config.js`, and it is named `getApplicationClass`.
 This method is expected to return your own custom `Application` class that extends from `Mythix.application`.
 This is all you ever really need in the mythix RC.

 However, if you want to control how your application gets instantiated, you can also optionally define and export an `async createApplication` method that will create your application.
-This method SHOULD NOT start your application, but simply instantiate it.
+This method **SHOULD NOT** start your application, but simply instantiate it.
 This method receives two arguments: `Application`, and `options`. `Application` is the application class itself, and `options` are any options that should be passed to your `Application.constructor`.

 When the `mythix-cli` is invoked, it will always pass a `{ cli: true }` option to your Application class.
 You can use this to know if your application is running in "CLI mode".